Meowmeowzers/relacade/README.md

 3. Paste the copied link.
 4. Wait for the installation to finish.

+## Important components
+1. Input Tile
+	- Contains data for your tile.
+2. Input Tile Set
+	- An asset that contains a set of input tiles.
+Provides convenience.
+3. Tile Set Up Window
+	- A dedicated window for setting up input tiles.
+Provide an input tile set.

 ## How to use
 - TODO
 1. Plan and create your tiles
-2. Setup input tile's scriptable object
+2. Create and setup input tiles
 3. Open tile set up window
-4. Create tileset scritable object
+4. Create input tile set asset
-5. Add your tiles to corresponding direction/type
+5. Add your tiles to the input tile set
+6. Set up compatible tiles for an input tile
-6. Generate
+7. Generate

+## Update
+- 2024/2 - Now uses weighted random choice instead of randomly choosing tiles.
+This gives more control to the final output.

+## Main problems
+- UI problems(Ease of access, janky, flow, serialization, data persistence, inconsistency)

 ## Notes
+- A very simple implementation.
+Simple tiled model.
+No rotations.
+No backtracking
+- Made with Unity Engine as a custom package.
+- For Unity Engine only.
+- Doesn't use Unity tilemap.
 - It has a generator for tileset.
 Only good for initializing tiles at start.
-- Made with Unity Engine as a custom package.
-- Doesn't use Unity tilemap.
-- No rotations.
-Simple constraints setup but higher complexity when a lot of input tiles exist.
+Not recommended.

 ## Related Sources:
 - [WFC(mxgmn)](https://github.com/mxgmn/WaveFunctionCollapse)